Pence-Harris debate to unfold as Trump recovers from virus

 Pence-Harris debate to unfold as Trump recovers from virusNew

-SALT LAKE CITY (AP) — Vice President Mike Pence and his Democratic challenger, California Sen. Kamala Harris, are poised to meet for a debate that will offer starkly different visions for a country confronting escalating crises.
-The faceoff Wednesday night in Salt Lake City is the most highly anticipated vice presidential debate in recent memory.
-It will unfold while President Donald Trump recovers at the White House after testing positive last week for the coronavirus and spending several days in the hospital, a serious setback for his campaign that adds pressure on Pence to defend the administration’s handling of the pandemic.
+SALT LAKE CITY (AP) — Vice President Mike Pence and his Democratic challenger, California Sen. Kamala Harris, are set to face off in a debate that’ll offer starkly different visions for a country confronting escalating crises.
+The debate Wednesday night in Salt Lake City is the most highly anticipated vice presidential debate in recent memory.
+It will unfold while President Donald Trump recovers at the White House after testing positive last week for the coronavirus and spending several days in the hospital.
+It was a serious setback for his campaign that adds pressure on Pence to defend the administration’s handling of the pandemic.